nauyan/Segmentation/README.md

 Dataset can be downloaded from [Grand Challenge Webiste](https://monuseg.grand-challenge.org/)

-3 Segmentation models would be trained:
+Three Segmentation models have been trained:

 ## U-Net